 The deadline for entering this competition has passed, but get ready Flaggy McFlagface fans - the public vote is coming soon 

 Download The Entry Form Here

-To submit your flag design, download an application form from this page and send it, along with your artistic endeavour, to email@example.com with the subject line "Competition Entry".
+Digital flag designs should be sent to firstname.lastname@example.org with the subject line "Competition Entry".
 Hard copies should be sent to Herefordshire Flag Competition, ignite cic, Hereford Cider Museum, 21 Ryeland Street, Hereford, HR4 0LW in the post or in person.

-Prospective flag-designers will be able to enter the competition from March 1.
-The closing date will be April 15.
+Prospective flag-designers need to get their entries in before April 15, 2019.
 Anyone (wherever they live) can enter, free of charge, as many times as they like.

 A Little Inspiration